aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ##### Caching

-Include a new file is suppsed to be dead simple, just invoke *put* to save or update the data with and *key* and *file* as argument.
+Include a new file is supposed to be dead simple, just invoke *put* to save or update the data with and *key* and *file* as argument.
 Behind the scenes file will be added to the cache previously created.

 ```
 File file = //some file coming from Universe